-- to deliver basic justice services;
+- Deliver basic justice services;

-- assist nationally-led investigations and prosecutions of atrocity crimes and crimes that fuel conflict;
+- Assist nationally-led investigations and prosecutions of atrocity crimes and crimes that fuel conflict;

-- support the resolution of disputes over land and other resources that drive conflict;
+- Support the resolution of disputes over land and other resources that drive conflict;

-- reduce the level of prolonged and arbitrary detentions;
+- Reduce the level of prolonged and arbitrary detentions;

-- enhance the professionalism and accountability of judicial staff and systems;
+- Enhance the professionalism and accountability of judicial staff and systems;

-- develop and implement national justice reform strategies;
+- Develop and implement national justice reform strategies;

-- strengthen the legislative and regulatory framework.
+- Strengthen the legislative and regulatory framework.